 Dates and locations are as follows:

-* June 15, Garden Fest at the Botanic Gardens at Burden, Baton Rouge.
+May 21, Fruit and Vegetable Growers Field Day at the Botanic Gardens at Burden, Baton Rouge.

-* June 26, Rice Research Station Field Day, Crowley.
+June 25, 105th Rice Research Station Field Day, Crowley.

-* July 18, Dean Lee Research and Extension Center Field Day, Alexandria.
+July 17, Dean Lee Research and Extension Center Field Day, Alexandria.

 Details on times and topics covered will be available closer to the dates.